MEDROXYPROGESTERONE ACETATE injection, suspension

 • Change in normal menstrual cycle.
 The side effect reported most frequently by women who use MPA Injectable Suspension, USP for birth controls is a change in their normal menstrual cycle.
 During the first year of using MPA Injectable Suspension, USP, you might have one or more of the following changes:

-• irregular or unpredictable bleeding or spotting
+• o irregular or unpredictable bleeding or spotting

-• no bleeding at all.
+• o no bleeding at all.
 In clinical studies of MPA Injectable Suspension, USP, 55% of women reported no menstrual bleeding (amenorrhea) after one year of use and 68% of women reported no menstrual bleeding after two years of use.

 • Missed period.
 During the time you are using MPA Injectable Suspension, USP for birth controls, you may skip a period, or your periods may stop completely.
 If you have been receiving your shot of MPA Injectable Suspension, USP regularly every 3 months, then you are probably not pregnant.
-However, if you think that you may be pregnant, see your healthcare provider.
+However, if you think that you may be pregnant, see your healthcare professional

 With continued use of MPA Injectable Suspension, USP, bleeding usually decreases and many women stop having periods completely.
 When you stop using MPA Injectable Suspension, USP your menstrual period will usually, in time, return to its normal cycle.